VA3HDL/hamdashboard/README.md

 ### 2024.10.16 Changelog:

 - Added website capability to tiles using "iframe|" keyword before the tile URL.
 Check the updated config.js file for usage examples.
+The tiles can contain any website that supports embedding using iFrame, including live YouTube videos!

 ### 2024.07.24 Changelog: